Nonsmooth frameworks for an extended Budyko model: The Equations of Motion

 \subsection{The Budyko Energy Balance Model and the Ice Line Equation}

 The Budyko EBM describes the evolution of the annual temperature profile $T=T(y,t)$, where $t$ denotes time and $y$ denotes the sine of the latitude.
 The governing equation may be written:

 The main idea is that the change in temperature is proportional to the imbalance in the energy received by the planet.
 The amount of short wave radiation entering the atmosphere is given by $Qs(y)(1-\alpha(\eta,y))$, where Q is the total solar radiation (treated as constant), $s(y)$ is the distribution of the solar radiation, and $\alpha(\eta,y)$ is the albedo at latitude $y$ given that the ice line is at latitude $\eta$.
 The outgoing longwave radiation is the term $A+BT(y,t)$; it turns out that the highly complex nature of greenhouse gas effects on the Earth's atmosphere can be better approximated by a linear function of surface temperature than by the Stephan-Boltzmann law for blackbody radiation ($\sigma T^4$), see the discussion in \cite{graves1993new}.
 The parameter $A$ is particularly interesting here, because it is related to greenhouse gas effects on the climate system, which we will describe further in Section \ref{sec-ghg}.
-The transport term $C ( \int_0^1 T(y,t)dy - T )$ redistributes heat by a relaxation process to the global average temperature.
-Assuming symmetry of the hemispheres, one may take $y \in [0,1]$ and $T(y,t)$ as a symmetric temperature profile over the interval $[-1,1]$, hence, an even function of $y$.
-A more detailed discussion of this model can be found in \cite{tung2007topics}.
-For interested readers, Table \ref{tab:ParValues} lists the polynomial expressions of some key functions in this model using standard parameter values.
+The transport term $C ( \int_0^1 T(y,t)dy - T )$ redistributes heat by a relaxation process to the global average temperature. {Note that Budyko's equation assumes symmetry of the hemispheres and so one typically works only with the northern hemisphere, i.e. $y\in [0,1]$.} A more detailed discussion of this model can be found in \cite{tung2007topics}.
+Table \ref{tab:Fun} lists the polynomial expressions of some key functions in this model using standard parameter values.

-The evolution of the ice-water boundary, or what is often called the \textit{ice line}, $\eta$, affects the albedo function $\alpha(\eta,y)$.
+The evolution of the ice-water boundary, or what is often called the \textit{ice line}, $\eta$, provides a positive feedback to the system through the albedo function $\alpha(\eta,y)$.
 In \cite{tung2007topics} and \cite{north1975theory}, a critical ice line annual average temperature, $T_c$, is specified.
 Above this temperature ice melts, causing the ice line to retreat toward the pole, and below it ice forms, allowing glaciers to advance toward the equator.
 One way to model this is described in \cite{widiasih2013dynamics}, where the augmented ice line equation governing $\eta$ is written as